Innoactive/ansible-innoactive-portal-role/README.md

 an oauth client will automatically be retrieved.

     portal_oauth_client_secret:

 Allows to explicitly define the oauth client secret to be used by the portal to communicate with the Hub.
 If not defined, an oauth client will automatically be retrieved.

+#### Innoactive Customization Service (for Discovery Portal)

+    setup_customization_service: true

+Whether or not to setup the customization service for this instance.

+    customization_hostname: "customization.{{ hub_configuration.hostname  }}"

+The hostname under which the customization service should be publicly availabe.
+This defaults to `customization.<hostname-of-hub-instance>`.

+    customization_oauth_client_id:

+Allows to explicitly define the oauth client id to be used by the portal to communicate with the Hub.
+If not defined, an oauth client will automatically be retrieved.

+    customization_oauth_client_secret:

+Allows to explicitly define the oauth client secret to be used by the portal to communicate with the Hub.
+If not defined, an oauth client will automatically be retrieved.